harshanalla/conways_game_of_life/README.md

 Additional Features

-	- The game will let you know if an arrangment was seen before
+	- The game will let you know if an arrangment has occured already.

 	- --refresh-rate 500 | Refresh rate (in ms)